 In this section, we describe our experiments.
 We implemented the homomorphic encryption scheme from Section 3 and the algorithms described in Section 4 in the computer algebra system Magma [BCP97].
-Note that specialized implementations in a language such as C/C++ may perform significantly better than our proof-of-concept implementation in Magma.
-The exact speed-up depends on the optimizations in such an implementation.
-For example, for the parameters used in [BLLN13], we observe that our Magma implementation of the homomorphic addition, multiplication, and decryption operations is roughly twice as slow as the C/C++ implementation reported in [LN14a], which uses a general purpose C/C++ library for the underlying arithmetic.
-The decryption operation in the implementation in [LN14a] in turn is roughly twice as slow as the C implementation in [BLLN13].
-A completely specialized and optimized implementation will achieve even better efficiency.

 Timings for the Scheme.
 Timings for the basic algorithms of the homomorphic encryption scheme (key generation, encryption, addition, multiplication, and decryption for several degree values D) are shown in Table 1.
 Timings for both key generation and encryption include the sampling of small elements according to the distributions described in Section 3.
 Depending on the specific implementation scenario, these steps could be precomputed and their cost amortized.